swedenconnect/technical-framework/03 - Registry for Identifiers.md

 | :--- | :--- | :--- |
 | `http://id.elegnamnden.se/eln/name-registration-authority` | Identifying the Swedish e-Identification Board<sup>*</sup> as name registration authority, responsible for a particular namespace. | \[[CertProf](#certprof)\] |

-> \[*\]: This also covers the Swedish Agency for Digital Government (DIGG) which has overtaken the Swedish E-identification Board's assignments.
+> \[*\]: This also covers the Swedish Agency for Digital Government (Digg) which has overtaken the Swedish E-identification Board's assignments.

 <a name="eidas-identifiers"></a>
 #### 3.1.9. eIDAS Identifiers

-This section defines identifiers used within the Swedish eID Framework to integrate with the eIDAS Framework.
+This section defines identifiers used within the Sweden Connect Framework to integrate with the eIDAS Framework.

 <a name="eidas-proxy-service-aliases"></a>
 ##### 3.1.9.1. eIDAS Proxy Service Aliases